blysik/indigo-heos/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+We *will* use [SemVer](http://semver.org/) for versioning, once we get to a feature set that I consider a 1.0.0 release.
 For the versions available, see the [tags on this repository](https://github.com/blysik/indigo-heos/tags).

 ## Authors